 We need evening dock monitors Monday - Friday throughout the summer from 5:30 - 7:30pm.
-No training needed; all information for being a monitor is in the log book that is stored under the bulletin board outside the sculling bay.
+No training needed; all information for being a monitor is in the log book that is stored in a plastic bin by the sculling boats.
 The dock will be closed if it is pouring rain.

 Thank you for your support of club sculling!
 We can't offer monitored sculling in the evening without your help.

 First of all, thank you for volunteering on the sculling dock from 5:30 – 7:30pm!
 Here are some hopefully helpful tips.

 Water and sunglasses (much brighter than the light in which you row in the morning) are often a good idea!

 A folding chair is in by the sculling boats, please feel free to use it, then return it when you leave.

 If no one is out on the water when you leave (check the log book), then put any slings neatly by the sculling boats and make sure plastic bins have their lids on tightly.

 You are here to help UVRF rowers carry equipment to and from the sculling dock during the hours from 5:30 - 7:30 - and that’s pretty much it!

 You could remind folks launching after 6:30 that you won’t be there after 7:30, but you also don’t have to stay longer if they decide to stay out after that time.

 You also could offer to help rowers land or launch their shells if you feel comfortable doing that.
 Landings may be tricky for novice scullers and for everyone if it is windy, so be ready to lightly grab an oar and help out with the landing.